-I don’t own a TV and so don’t have the pleasure of being influenced by the prejudice and biases of the major news networks’ coverage of anything.
-Left to my own devices I saw the 2016 U.S. Presidential race as an election in which Americans voted against the candidate they didn’t want in office.
+Some of us don’t own televisions, boob tubes as they say, so we don’t have the pleasure of being influenced by the prejudice and biases of major news networks’ coverage of anything.
+Left to my our devices it was easy to recognize the 2016 U.S. Presidential race as an election in which Americans were voting against the candidate they didn’t want in office.
 Never before had both primaries appeared so irrevocably unqualified to lead a nation, and to a threatening degree.

 After watching the debates between the two imbeciles, calculating voters must have felt confused as to who would be worse for President.
-This 4-year dilemma always reminds me of that insightful episode of South Park where the schoolchildren are forced to vote between a douchebag and a turd sandwich for their new school mascot.
+The absurdities of this 4-year dilemma was brought to our attention years ago in a 2004 episode of South Park where the schoolchildren are forced to vote between a douchebag and a turd sandwich for their new school mascot.
+One of the schoolchildren, Stan, didn’t see the point in voting and, as a result, is harrassed for it.
+The episode demonstrated the near-zero value of individual votes and the problem of undesirable candidates.

-Indeed, the antics were an entertaining David versus Goliath story – a battle between a pompous businessman, Donald Trump, and the established political system that Hillary Clinton submitted to.
-However, to me the rival campaigns looked more like a cage match between Trump’s pufferfish potty mouth and Hillary’s buzz killing pantsuits.
+Indeed, 2016 campaign trail looked like an episode straight out of South Park—a battle between a pompous businessman, Donald Trump and the established political complex that Hillary Clinton submitted to.
+But just as much, the rival campaigns looked more like a cage match between Trump’s pufferfish potty mouth and Hillary’s buzz killing pantsuits.

 The pantsuits probably lost her the election as much as anything.
-Her fashion sense looked like it was cut from theater curtains – the all-white matching set elicited visions of crooked Televangelists coercing money from their subservient believers.
+Her fashion sense looked like it was cut from drab theater curtains - the all-white matching set elicited visions of crooked Televangelists coercing money from their subservient believers.
 If Bill Cunningham had seen Hillary walking down Fifth Avenue in one of those horrid pantsuits, he wouldn’t even make a motion towards his Nikon.
-The fashion keen eyes would just gaze past that frumpy figure and widen as they landed upon the divine woman behind wearing the radiant bebe floral print dress topped with a black feather shrug and black calf leather and glass embellished sandals from Dolce & Gabbana – all of which accompanied the enthusiastic strut in her catwalk.
+The fashion keen eyes would just gaze past that frumpy figure and widen as they landed upon the divine woman behind wearing the radiant bebe floral print dress topped with a black feather shrug and black calf leather and glass embellished sandals from Dolce & Gabbana.

-Now, as a writer I hate to blurt out the more uncouth images that float through my mad, mad, mad, mad head as they would only make me appear clumsy and barbaric.
-Like, I would never point out Hillary’s attire was enough to cause erectile dysfunction in male voters which would then help explain the gender gap in her results.
-That is raunchy and I will not partake in such unpleasantries.
+Of course, we should probably tread carefully when discussing politics and never blurt out the more uncouth images that float through our head as tasteless comments would only make us appear clumsy and barbaric.
+Like, we should never point out Hillary’s attire was enough to cause erectile dysfunction in male voters which would then help explain the gender gap in her election results.
+That’s too raunchy, never bring that up in a conversation with someone.

-Joking aside, if hacked emails and documentaries show us anything, it’s that Hillary Clinton is just another politician – America has enough of those already.
+Joking aside, if hacked emails and documentaries show us anything, it’s that Hillary Clinton is just another run-of-the-mill politician.
+America has enough of those already.
 We should all be thanking baby Jesus that Hillary Clinton wasn’t elected.

 Trying to choose between Trump and Hillary was like asking if you’d rather be shot in the throat with a bow and arrow or have a K0212 firework explode in your anus.
 The answer is unquestionably neither.
 But you’re ridiculed by your cohorts and society at large for not picking one or the other, so you’re compelled to pick the lesser evil, which is… um, I guess I’ll choose the arrow.